TalicZealot/speedrun-race-discord-bot/README.md

 * create a new Discord application and bot
 * configure from config.json
 * add countdown audio file to root folder or remove audio playback from startRace.js
+* ELO uses a json storage file.
+Good enough for small servers, but I would replace it with MongoDB or another db server for a large population.
+Data handling is abstracted in ../data/data.js for easy swapping.

 ### changelog
+#### 1.3.0
+* Added ELO ranking system.
 #### 1.2.2
 * Regex for command matching.
 * Extended command functionality.